SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 - hybrid systems - on-prem and cloud still in existence
 - no complete move to cloud though progression from on-prem to cloud rapid

-## What are IaaS, PaaS, SaaS and DaaS
+## What are IaaS, PaaS, SaaS and DaaS?

 Data can be stored in all sorts of ways - external hard-drives is the simplest form of data-backup.
 You can also have locally hosted data on your computer - in files and drives.
 The challenge is scaling and security.